Home 9 Scottish Wildcat

 Reproduction and Lifespan

 The gestation period for a female Scottish wildcat is 62 to 68 days.
 Females can only have one litter per year.
-Similar to most felines, the Scottish wildcat is a solitary and nocturnal animal and they are most active at dusk and dawn.
+Like most felines, the Scottish wildcat is a solitary and nocturnal animal and is most active at dusk and dawn.
 Cats only come together to mate in the mid-winter but live the rest of their lives alone, communicating with others only through scent.
 Litters have from one to eight kittens.
 It captivity Scottish wildcats have lived up to 15 years.
 How long they live in the wild is unknown.

 Conservation

 Snares and traps are estimated to account for up to 92% of deaths in the wild and Scottish Wildcats are illegally persecuted as pests.
-There are some measures in place to protect the species but their numbers are still decreasing.
-Domestic cats pose a great threat for Wildcats and hybridization is widespread as there are very few genetically pure populations left.
-They’ve evolved to combat heavy deforestation in Scotland but are now confined to the Scottish Highlands where they compete for food.
+Some measures are in place to protect the species but their numbers are still decreasing.
+Domestic cats are a great threat to wildcats, and hybridization is widespread as very few genetically pure populations remain.
+They’ve evolved to combat heavy deforestation in Scotland but are now confined to the Scottish Highlands, where they compete for food.

 Your email address will not be published.
 Required fields are marked *